Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Introduction

-This has motivated a growing line of training-free, inference-time methods that aim to steer a fixed LVLM without modifying its parameters.
-More closely related to our work are logit-level guidance and contrastive decoding methods~\cite{pai, vcd, park2025secondmitigatingperceptualhallucination, icd}.
-These approaches compare logits under image-conditioned and text-only inputs to penalize language-biased continuations and promote outputs that are better aligned with the conditioning signal.
-Logit-level methods, however, suffer from two key limitations.
-First, they operate only at the final output layer, after biases have accumulated across all layers.
-As a result, they provide a global, post-hoc correction that cannot directly address attention-level biases where hallucinations originate.
-Second, they typically require multiple forward passes, leading to significant computational overhead and limiting their applicability in real-time or large-scale settings.
-A few recent methods intervene on attention maps directly, but these approaches often rely on pattern-specific heuristics and lack a clear, unified objective that explicitly ties attention manipulation to image-grounded faithfulness~\cite{jiang2025devilsmiddlelayerslarge, adhh, chen2025spatialreasoninghardvlms, zhu2025mitigatingobjecthallucinationslarge, pai, jung2025visualattentionfadesselective, kang2025toldvisualattentionsink}.
+This cost and inflexibility have motivated training-free, inference-time methods that steer a fixed LVLM without updating its parameters.
+Closest to our work are logit-level guidance and contrastive decoding methods~\cite{pai, vcd, park2025secondmitigatingperceptualhallucination, icd}.
+These methods compare logits under image-conditioned and text-only (or weakened-image) inputs to penalize language-biased continuations and promote outputs that are better aligned with the visual condition.
+However, they act only on the final logits, after the model has already formed intermediate cross-modal representations, and therefore provide only a post-hoc correction.
+They also often require multiple forward passes to obtain a reference signal, which increases decoding latency.
+Recent methods have also explored attention-level interventions~\cite{ jiang2025devilsmiddlelayerslarge, adhh, chen2025spatialreasoninghardvlms, zhu2025mitigatingobjecthallucinationslarge, pai, jung2025visualattentionfadesselective, kang2025toldvisualattentionsink}.
+While promising, many of these approaches still rely on extra passes or additional steering rules, rather than providing a unified, single-pass mechanism for image-grounded control inside the model.